An El Paso Thanksgiving

 One more reminder: History Tour of White Center on Saturday!

-July 24th, 2009 Tracy Posted in Fun, White Center news, history No Comments »
+July 24th, 2009 Tracy Posted in Fun, history, White Center news Comments Off on One more reminder: History Tour of White Center on Saturday!

 We’ve mentioned it here a couple times before — it’s one of the coolest events this weekend – so you don’t want to miss it.
 Be at 17th/Roxbury at 10:30 Saturday morning to join Ron Richardson and others from the Southwest Seattle Historical Society for a walking tour of White Center history. $5 members, $7 nonmembers.